 Guilty.

-Allowing by means of gross negligence, any document related to national defense to be removed from its proper place of custody or destroyed, or willfully retaining unauthorized documents related to national defense and failing to deliver them to the US and United States employee entitled to receive them or failure to report the unauthorized documents related to national defense were removed from their proper place of custody
+Allowing, by means of gross negligence, any document related to national defense to be removed from its proper place of custody or destroyed, or willfully retaining unauthorized documents related to national defense and failing to deliver them to the United States employee entitled to receive them,

-Felony, imprisonment, no more than three years, a fine or both.
+Imprisonment, no more than three years, a fine or both.

-Whoever having the custody of any such record proceeding, map book, document paper or other thing, willfully and unlawfully conceals, removes, mutilates, obliterates, falsifies, and destroys the same.
+Whoever, having the custody of any such record proceeding, map, book, document, paper, or other thing, willfully and unlawfully conceals, removes, mutilates, obliterates, falsifies, and destroys the same.

 Guilty.